2000 Nebraska Cornhuskers football team

-The 2000 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2000 NCAA Division I-A football season.
-The team was coached by Frank Solich and played their home games in Memorial Stadium in Lincoln, Nebraska.
+The 2000 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln as a member of the North Division of the Big 12 Conference during the 2000 NCAA Division I-A football season.
+Led by third-year head coach Frank Solich, the Cornhuskers compiled an overall record of 10–2 with a mark of 6–2 in conference play, sharing the Big 12's North Division with Kansas State.
+By virtue of a head-to-head loss to the Wildcats, Nebraska was left out of the Big 12 Championship Game.
+The Cornhuskers were invited to the Alamo Bowl, where they defeated Northwestern.
+The team played home games at Memorial Stadium in Lincoln, Nebraska.

 The Cornhusker's 2000 Red-White spring game featured Nebraska's first (and currently only) female player: KaLena "Beanie" Barnes, a senior sprinter for Nebraska's women's track-and-field teams, played in spring practice as a punter and recorded one 35-yard punt.
-She would not stay with the team for the regular season.
+She did not stay with the team for the regular season.